British Tag Team Championship (RevPro)

 The Undisputed British Tag Team Championship is a professional wrestling championship owned by the Revolution Pro Wrestling (RevPro/RPW) promotion.
 The title was created and debuted on 17 July 2005.
 The inaugural champions were AK-47 (Ashe and Kris Linell).

-The current champions are Young Guns (Ethan Allen and Luke Jacobs), who are in their first reign as a team and individually.
-They won the titles by defeating Connor Mills and Jay Joshua at RevPro Epic Encounter 2025 on 16 March 2025 in Wolverhampton, England.
+The current champions are FTR (Dax Harwood and Cash Wheeler), who are in their first reign as a team and individually.
+They won the title by defeating Cowboy Way (Thomas Shire and 1 Called Manders), at RevPro 14 Year Anniversary Show in London, on August 29, 2026.